Contents

 To Sell Bitcoin

-- Approach the BTM and select the language, if applicable.
+- How to get cash from Bitcoin?
+Approach the crypto currency ATM and select the language, if applicable.
 Choose “Sell Bitcoin” or a similar option from the BTM’s main menu.

 - Verify your identity using the required method: from a phone number or email address to a KYC procedure.